alan-turing-institute/hub23-deploy/docs/azure-prereqs/index.md

 # Azure Resources

-This section coveres deploying complementary Azure resources, such as Key Vault and Container Registry.
+This section covers deploying complementary Azure resources, such as Key Vault and Container Registry.